fenago/nlp-pytorch/lab_guides/Lab_4.md

 ![](./images/B12365_04_14.jpg)

-Figure 4.14 -- Output of POS tagging on a sentence

 Note how this returns the NLTK POS tags for each of the words in the sentence.
 Our WordNet lemmatizer requires a slightly different input for